bappi2/tech-dose-assignments/src/BLINDxx75xxProblems/IntervalProblems/Readme.md

+## Question: In an interval problem, how to know whether to sort by start time or by end time?
+The decision to sort by start time or end time in an interval problem depends on the specific requirements of the problem.
+Here are some general guidelines:

+* Sort by Start Time: If you're merging intervals or looking for overlapping intervals, you'll typically sort by start time.
+This allows you to easily compare the end time of the current interval with the start time of the next interval to see if they overlap.

+* Sort by End Time: If you're trying to find the maximum number of non-overlapping intervals (like in the activity selection problem), you'll typically sort by end time.
+This allows you to pick the interval that ends the earliest, ensuring you have the maximum amount of time left for the remaining intervals.

+Remember, these are just general guidelines.
+The specific problem you're trying to solve could require a different approach.
+Always make sure to understand the problem requirements fully before deciding on your strategy.

 The merge intervals problem is a common coding problem that involves dealing with intervals of numbers and merging overlapping ones.
 The problem can be solved using various algorithms, and it's a great exercise to improve your skills in sorting, array manipulation, and interval handling.
 Here's a general description of the problem: